Try your hand at the live casino game Madison Avenue Blackjack for a chance to beat the dealer and potentially win cash prizes!

 You can win a side bet even if you don't win your blackjack bet.

-You win the 21+3 side bet if your first two cards as well as the dealer's face-up card form one of the following winning combinations:
+The 21+3 side bet can be won if your first two cards AND the dealer's face-up card form one of the following winning combinations:

 Any malfunctions void the game round and all payouts.